 - Industrial printers, for larger pieces and mass production runs. ($350,000 to millions).

-Note: Pricing here are estimations.
+Note: Costs of printers here are estimations.
 Now, let’s get into the details below.

 Desktop and Office Friendly 3D Printers

 Perfect for hobbyist, students/classrooms and makerspaces